5 Home Remedies to Get Rid of Bunion Pain Fast

 - Boil a cup of water and add the chamomile flowers.

-- Lower the heat and let simmer for a few minutes.
+- Lower the heat, let boil for a few minutes, and then remove from heat.

 - While still warm, soak a towel in the infusion and apply to the affected toe.